 Just like a freshly baked loaf of bread, you really cannot go wrong with some sweet cornbread.

 The sweetness of the cornbread works really well with the rich nutty etouffee gravy.
 Plus, the crumbly bread will soak up a lot of that gravy you just can’t get enough of.

 I like to add a can of cream corn to my cornbread to make it a little more filling and have a little more texture in the mix as well.

 However, a quick mix of the stuff in a jiffy box will also do the trick just fine and save you a dime or two.

 4.Fresh Garden Salad

-The acid from the vinaigrette will also help to cut through the rich gravy of the etouffee.
 You can choose any kind of veggies you want but I would suggest crisp lettuce to go with the salad.
-Something like romaine lettuce or endive will work nicely.
+Something like romaine lettuce, and endive or endive substitutes will work nicely.

 5.Tomato And Mozzarella Caprese Salad